19th International Conference & Exhibition

 Student Networking Dinner

-Student Networking Diner will be held on the evening of Tuesday 4th June 2019.
+Student Networking Dinner will be held on the evening of Tuesday 4th June 2019.
 Come and network with your peers and listen to the latest industry career opportunities.

 Scholarships supported by Heidenhain GmbH are available for students or researchers registered at a recognised International Higher Education Institution.
 Deadline date to receive applications is Friday 15th February 2019.